EarthAsylum/eacCronSettings/readme.md

 `true` | `false` (default: undefined)

 Disable the Action Scheduler queue runner.
 Does not disable or change Action Scheduler functions but prevents actions from running.
-This can (should) be used after routing actions to WP-Cron events with `WP_CRON_REROUTE_EVENTS`.
+This can (should) be used after routing actions to WP-Cron events with {eac}CronRouting.

 **AS_RUN_TIME_LIMIT**
 `int (seconds)` (default: 60)